 “Swan Song” very well might be the best song on Lindsey Buckingham, but it’s got some healthy competition from “On the Right Side.”
 With a bouncy indie-pop groove underneath him, Buckingham seems to display a hint of self-awareness for the first time: “I’m out of pity, I’m out of time, another city, another crime,” he sings, like he’s lamenting the bridges he’s burnt and mistakes he’s made.
 The chorus is classic Fleetwood Mac, stacked to the heavens with vocals on vocals, but the entire thing feels more melancholic than what Buckingham is used to making.
 After a final hook, “On the Right Side” ends with another incredible guitar solo that fades out slowly with the rest of the song.
 It’s a fitting image to pair with this album, Buckingham now a virtuoso standing alone with his guitar playing, having alienated all of his bandmates.
 All that’s left for him is his instrument.

-Ethan Gordon is a writer living in Pittsburgh.
+Ethan Beck is a writer living in Pittsburgh.
 His work can be found at No Ripcord, Vice, Mic and others.